agelmarc/bachelor-thesis/NOTES.md

 2. Grundlagen
    - HO basis not asymptotically good
 3. Framework
-   - Hyperparameter vergessen: scr, hwHOmax & hwHOmin
 4. Reproduction
+   - impact of number of frequencies?
 5. Extended Modes
    - filters shoud:
      - be consistent